ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 * Linux or macOS: [Installation for Unix, including Linux and macOS](#installation-for-unix)
 * Windows: [Installation for Windows](#installation-for-windows)

-### Installation using Ocaml Platform Installer
+### Installation Using OCaml Platform Installer

-As of 2023, the OCaml Plarform Installer, presented here, is new recommended way to install OCaml in Unix.
-The `ocaml-platform` binary, automates and set up of a OCaml development environment.
-However, you need first to install the few system dependencies of the OCaml environment, such as a C compiler (e.g. `gcc`) and other system tools: `bzip2`, `make`, `bubblewrap`, `patch`, `curl` and `unzip`.
+As of 2023, the OCaml Platform Installer, presented here, is the new recommended way to install OCaml in Unix.
+The `ocaml-platform` binary, automates and set up of an OCaml development environment.
+However, you first need to install the few system dependencies of the OCaml environment, such as a C compiler (e.g., `gcc`) and other system tools: `bzip2`, `make`, `bubblewrap`, `patch`, `curl`, and `unzip`.
 In most architecture, you can install them using your package manager, for example on Ubuntu or Debian:
 <!-- $MDX skip -->